 By urinating in a certain area, a cat is claiming that space as its own.
 This explains why cats will often return to the same spot to pee – they are reinforcing their claim on that piece of territory.

-Cats may return to an area that smells of their own urine to make them feel more comfortable and secure.
 For example, if a cat feels threatened by another animal, the familiar scent of their own urine may help to calm them down.

 Stop The Cat from Peeing In The Same Places On The Carpet

-Cats do not like to pee where they are eating and drinking.
+One important fact, cats do not like to pee where they are eating and drinking.

-Placing food and water bowls in the area where the carpet has been cleaned.
+Place food and water bowls in the area where the carpet has been cleaned.
 Gradually, the cat will stop wanting to use that area to pee, and the food bowls can be returned to the normal place.

 You can also try placing a clean litter box and litter in the affected area.